 STUDENT HEALTH SERVICES.
 The University Health Center's mission is to provide exceptional culturally competent health services that enhances personal success and optimizes health and wellness for a diverse campus community.
 The University Health Center is located in the O.W.
 Reilly Student Health Services Building on campus and serves the student, faculty, staff and entire community.
-Medical professionals provide convenient non-emergent, outpatient care in a friendly and confidential environment where patients can obtain information to help them make informed, sound health decisions.
-The University Health Center operates under the management of Bolivar Medical Center.
+Medical professionals provide convenient nonemergent, outpatient care in a friendly and confidential environment where patients can obtain information to help them make informed, sound health decisions.
 During the academic semester, the hours of operation are Monday - Friday from 8:00 am - 5:00 pm, closed from 12:00 - 1:00 pm.
 On Friday from 1:00 - 5:00 p.m., University Health Center hours are held at Cleveland After Hours Clinic.
 No appointment is necessary, and patients are seen on a first-come, first-served basis with the exception of an emergency.
 Expenses incurred for special care outside those provided by the University are the responsibility of the student.